The pandemic: How is Canada doing compared to other countries?

 Countries that had a universal healthcare system and took an immediate societal approach have been more effective in protecting both public health and the economy.
 A close look at the emerging trends could help spark fundamental social reforms as we seek a green and just recovery.

 Author-activist Jim Harding is a retired professor of environmental and justice studies.
 He was the director of research for Saskatchewan Health’s Alcoholism Commission and for the University of Regina’s Prairie Justice Research Consortium.
-He is a founding director of the Qu’Appelle Valley Environmental Association (QVEA.CA).
+He is a founding director of the Qu'Appelle Valley Environmental Association.
 His writings are available at crowsnestecology.wordpress.com.

 Image: NIAID/Flickr